zenparsing/htmltag/README.md

 console.log(tree);

-// { tag: 'div', props: {}, children: [ 'Hello world' ] }
+// { tag: 'div', attributes: {}, children: [ 'Hello world' ] }
 ```

 ## API

-### htmlTag(createElement[, options])
+### htmlTag([options])

 Returns a template literal tag function that parses HTML.
-The `createElement` function is called with the following parameters:

-- `tag`: The tag name of the node.
-This value is not limited to strings; it may be of any type.
-- `props`: An object containing the attributes of the element.
-- `children`: An array containing the element's children.
-Children can be of any type.

 The following options are supported:

-- `createFragment`: A function that is called with an array of children when the parsed HTML does not have a single root element.
-If this option is not specified, the returned function will throw an error if the parsed HTML does not have a single root element.
+- `actions`: An *TemplateActions* object.
+If this option is specified then the template tag will return the result of executing the specified actions.
+If this option is not specified then the template tag will return *TemplateResult* objects.
+- `cache`: A optional *Map* or *WeakMap* object that will used to cache parsed HTML.
+If this option is not specified then no caching will occur.

+### htmltag.isTemplateResult(obj)

+Returns `true` if the specified argument is a TemplateResult object.

+### TemplateResult objects

+*TemplateResult* objects contain both the static and dynamic parts of a template and can be evaluated using *TemplateActions*.

+- `source`: An opaque object representing the static content of the template.
+- `evaluate(actions)`: Evaluates the HTML tree using the specified *TemplateActions* object.

+### TemplateActions interface

+*TemplateActions* objects are used to evaluate HTML trees and must have the following callback methods:

+- `createRoot()`: Returns a root node for the resulting tree
+- `createNode(tag, parent)`: Returns a node for the specified tag
+- `mapValue(value)`: Maps the specified template input value to some other value
+- `setAttribute(node, name, value)`: Sets a node attribute
+- `setAttributes(node, attributes)`: Sets a collection of node attributes
+- `setAttributeParts(node, name, parts)`: Sets a node attribute by concatenating multiple values
+- `addChild(node, child)`: Adds a child to a node
+- `finishNode(node)`: Called when the node is complete
+- `finishRoot(root)`: Returns the result of template evaluation